7 Easy Tips to Keep Dry Lips Moisturized During Winter

 To prevent your lips from getting dry, you need first to understand what causes chapped lips so you can attack the problem at its source.

 The leading cause of dry lips is dehydration, which occurs when the body lacks adequate moisture and fluid intake.
+Knowing how to keep your lips moist is essential for maintaining comfort during the winter months.

 Not drinking enough water is one reason why lips become dry and cracked.
 But there are other factors as well, such as: